GuidingCreations/PcfComponentLibrary/DataTable/READMD.md

     }
 ]

+## columnVisibility
+#### Type: Table
+This dataset will be passed in as a list of values mapped to your main dataset's columns, and it will control the default column visibility.
+Each record of this table will need the following properties:
+    1. columnName (string): this will be the name of the column that is in the field well
+    2. isVisible (boolean): set this to false if you want the column to be hidden by default, but still accessible for the end user if they want to un-hide it

 ## columnOverrides
 #### Type: Table
 #### NOTE: After adding a record, you will need to cut and re-paste the control on the canvas to see it take effect in the editor, or refresh the website after saving